 Conducting keyword research is the perfect way to get started, since it can help you improve the return on investment (ROI) for your affiliate marketing campaigns.

-In this article, we’ll discuss how to find effective keywords, and introduce a handful of useful tools you can use.
+In this article, we’ll discuss how to do effective keyword research for affiliate marketing search by introducing a handful of helpful tools you can use.
 Let’s get started!

 If you want to drive traffic to your affiliate marketing campaign, you need to focus on keywords.
 They play an important role in how well your content ranks in search engine results.
-Choosing keywords can be tricky, however.
-To locate quality keywords, you'll need to find ones that have high search volume in your niche.
+But choosing keywords can be tricky.
+To do effective affiliate keyword research, you'll need to find ones that have high search volume in your niche.

 For example, let's say you're selling dog leashes.
 Obviously, you want to be found for the query “dog leash”.
 However, that's a broad search term that is also highly competitive.
 As you'll see below, Google produces around 263 million results for that phrase:

 This is where long-tail keywords come in.
 Long-tail keywords are typically between three and six words in length, and represent more specific search phrases.
-For example, a quality long-tail keyword could be: “retractable leash for a large dog.”
+For example, a good long-tail keyword could be: “retractable leash for a large dog”.
 That one change produces significantly fewer results by narrowing the topic down.